 - Doing some form of physical activity would increase the metabolic rate and help in breaking caffeine down faster, thus reducing the time of its activity.

 If nothing else works, wait!
 The half-life of caffeine in the human body is roughly 4-6 hours, which means caffeine naturally starts to breakdown after that time.

 Hand-picked content for you: How Does Your Body React To Caffeine?
 Check Your DNA Raw Data

 How can you find your genetic predisposition to consume caffeine?

-People of certain genetic types are shown to have a genetic predisposition to drink more cups of coffee.
+People of certain genetic types a genetic predisposition to drink more cups of coffee.

 Identification of this tendency will help in moderating coffee consumption, taking into account the caffeine metabolism status of the individual.

 Very few genetic testing companies provide an insight into how much coffee individual drinks.